Continuity of Generalized Entropy and Statistical Learning: Application to Bayesian learning

-Nevertheless, the result in Theorem~\ref{prop:reg_NN} explicitly shows how the model uncertainty due to the estimation error of the model parameters translates to the MER under the quadratic loss, which represents the minimum epistemic uncertainty, and how it then contributes to the minimum overall prediction uncertainty, which is the sum of the MER and the aleatoric uncertainty $\sigma^2$.
+This result explicitly shows that the MER in logistic regression depends on how well we can estimate the model parameters from data, as it is dominated by $H_2(W|Z^n)$, the MMSE of estimating $W$ from $Z^n$.
+A closed-form expression for this MMSE may not exist; nevertheless, any upper bound on it that is nonasymptotic in $n$ will translate to a nonasymptotic upper bound on the MER.
+Moreover, this result explicitly shows how the model uncertainty due to the estimation error of the model parameters translates to the MER under the zero-one loss, which represents the minimum epistemic uncertainty, and how it then contributes to the minimum overall prediction uncertainty, which is the sum of the MER and the aleatoric uncertainty $\E[\min\{\sigma( W^\top \phi(X)), 1 - \sigma( W^\top \phi(X))\}]$.
 It thus provides a theoretical guidance on \emph{uncertainty quantification} in Bayesian learning, which is an increasingly important direction of research with wide range of applications.